-To maintain eligibility for the HOPE Scholarship, a student must earn a 3.0 cumulative grade point average at the check point, which are at 30 credit hours, 60 credit hours, 90 credit hours and every spring semester.
+To maintain eligibility for the HOPE Scholarship, a student must earn a 3.0 cumulative grade point average at the check points, which are at 30 credit hours, 60 credit hours and every spring semester.

 Students may regain HOPE Scholarship eligibility if their cumulative grade point average is a 3.0 or higher after attempting 30 credit hours, 60 credit hours, or 90 credit hours.